bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_4/1_user_inputs.md

 The idea is to get the string input first and then try to decode it as *i32* for example.
 Note that not all strings can be converted to a number, so we have to do proper error handling.
-Rust compiler supports that with Option or Result types.
+Rust compiler supports that with `Result` types.
 In Python and Java, for example, we will have runtime exceptions.
 In C `atoi` function will interpret the errors as 0, this is really bad because 0 is a valid number.